mars0i/masonclj/doc/general/ClojureMASONinteropTips.md

 ```

 See https://stackoverflow.com/questions/26425098/how-to-generate-generate-static-methods-with-clojures-gen-class
-for the syntax of the `:gen-class` declaration.
+for the syntax for declaring a method static in `gen-class`.

 ### How not to do it

-So you don't have to--and should not do the following.
+The preceding means that you don't have to and should not do the
+followint (which would be natural in other contexts).

 When a method has multiple arities in the super, you you can use a
 Clojure multiple-arity method.
 But if there are different *types* to